sciencegraph/brinton/cran-comments.md

 There were no ERRORs or WARNINGs.
 Just one NOTE concerning the possibly mis-spelled words in "EDA".

-Acronyms have been deleted.
+Vinettes now load precompiled figures.

+While runing CMD check the system does not find the temporary file wideplot.html.
+This behaviour seems to be particular of CMD check since devtools::run_examples() works properly.

 Examples are now simpler in order to speed up the outputs.

-Arguments have been added in order to write the examples/vignettes/tests to tempdir() by default.
+Arguments of functions have been added in order to write the examples/vignettes/tests to tempdir() by default.

-We would like to thank the helpful revision that Swetlana Herbrandt have provided.